 Bl.
-John Paul II, in his Letter to Families
+John Paul II, in his Letter to Families, said:

 Experience teaches that human love, which naturally tends towards fatherhood and motherhood, is sometimes affected by a profound crisis and is thus seriously threatened.
 In such cases, help can be sought at marriage and family counselling centres [sic], where it is possible, among other things, to obtain the assistance of specifically trained psychologists and psychotherapists.